 Going from being part of a team more like a family than coworkers to starting over in a completely different career is tough for many.
 It might be even tougher if you plan on going into business independently and don’t have the training or funds needed to start.

-The Small Business Administration reports that nearly 25% of the country’s 23.5 million veterans have shown interest in starting or buying their own business.
+The Small Business Administration reports that nearly 25% of the country’s 23.5 million veterans are interested in starting or buying their businesses.
 As a result, franchise businesses are restructuring their sales model to deliver results.

 What you will learn in this article:

 - What is the Veterans Transition Franchise Initiative?